Skip to main content

 Accelerator is an upcoming update designed to improve blockchain scalability.
 Its main features are:

-Collator-validator separation is not yet deployed in testnet.
-However, it is possible to test some parts of it by launching your own collator nodes.
+Collator-validator separation has not yet been deployed in Testnet.
+However, you can test some parts of it by launching your own collator nodes.

 Partial nodes

-A node monitors a shard if it keeps its shard state and downloads all new blocks in the shard.
+A node monitors a shard by maintaining its shard state and downloading all new blocks within that shard.
+Notably, each node always monitors the MasterChain.

-Basechain has a parameter monitor_min_split in ConfigParam 12, which is set to 2 in testnet.
-It divides basechain is divided into 2^monitor_min_split=4 groups of shards:
+The BaseChain includes a parameter called monitor_min_split in ConfigParam 12, which is set to 2 in the Testnet.
+This parameter divides the BaseChain into 2^monitor_min_split = 4 groups of shards:

 It is guaranteed that shards from different groups will not merge.
-This ensures that a monitored shard will not unexpectedly merge with a non-monitored shard.
+This guarantees that a monitored shard will not unexpectedly merge with a non-monitored shard.

 Node configuration

-Update your node to the latest commit of the testnet branch.
+To update your node to the latest commit of the testnet branch, follow these instructions:

 validator-engine ... -M --add-shard 0:2000000000000000 --add-shard 0:e000000000000000

-Note 1: DO NOT add these flags to a node participating in validation.
-For now validators are still required to monitor all shards (in next updates it will be improved so validators monitor masterchain only).
+1. DO NOT add these flags to a node that is participating in validation.
+Currently, validators are required to monitor all shards; this will be improved in future updates so that they only monitor the MasterChain.

-Note 2: If the -M flag then the node will begin downloading missing shards, which may take time.
-The same is true if new shards are added later with --add-shard.
+2. If you use the -M flag, the node will begin downloading any missing shards, which may take some time.
+This is also true if you add new shards later using the --add-shard flag.

 Low-level configuration